SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQs_Support_Services.md

 - **What happens when my renewal of my support plan is overdue (Perpetual-Use plan only)?**

-  By default, support plan contracts renew automatically every year, unless they have been stopped by the user in advance of the anniversary date of the agreement.
+  By default, support plans renew automatically every year, unless they have been stopped by the user in advance of the end date of the plan.

-  Skyline will provide you with a renewal proposal for the support services at least three months prior to the end date or anniversary date of the contract.
-Unless you provide Skyline with a written notice of your wish not to renew the contract no later than thirty days prior to the end date or anniversary date of the contract, it is automatically renewed for another year, and Skyline will invoice the amount of the renewal proposal.
+  Skyline will provide you with a renewal proposal for the support services at least three months prior to the end date of your support plan.
+Unless you provide Skyline with a written notice of your wish not to renew the support plan no later than thirty days prior to the end date of the plan, it is automatically renewed for another year, and Skyline will invoice the amount of the renewal proposal.
 All amounts due to Skyline are payable up front before the provision of any support services.
 If you terminate the support services early, this does not entitle you to a refund.

-  In case the support plan has not been deactivated, and you fail to renew the program in time by sending a valid PO, on the day after the anniversary date of the agreement, the service will automatically be stopped along with all related services linked to it.
+  In case the support plan has not been deactivated, and you fail to timely issue pay your invoice(s) or a PO (if required), on the day after the end date of the plan, the service may be stopped along with all related services linked to it.
 However, you can still continue to consult content and resources on the Dojo Community portal.

 - **What happens if I do not have active support on a perpetual support plan?**